In this Article

-As explained, you should consult your doctor if you observe any changes in your vaginal discharge during pregnancy or if you are experience certain associated symptoms.
+As explained, you should consult your doctor if you observe any changes in your vaginal discharge during pregnancy or if you experience certain associated symptoms.
 Your healthcare provider might take swabs from your vagina for assessment, and provide you with treatments as well as steps to keep your vagina healthy and clean.

 2. Remedies to Try At Home

-Maintaining hygiene can keep your vagina clean and healthy.
+Maintaining proper hygiene can keep your vagina clean and healthy.
 Here is what you can do to ensure good vaginal health:

 - Keep a stock of panty liners and sanitary napkins and use them as required.
 Avoid using tampons as they might irritate or cause toxic shock.

 - Practice Kegel exercises to strengthen your vaginal walls and to prevent urine leakage.

 - Maintain hygiene to lower the risk of contracting any infections.
 Wash your vaginal area with clean water.

 - Wipe your genital area from front to back after urinating or passing stool.